 Brian Caplan, famed George Mason economist and author, in a twitter exchange discussing the current state and the pros/cons of employer-sponsored insurance states: “my guess is that it’s 50% driven by the tax code, 20% by adverse selection, 30% by inertia.”
 That’s a pretty good guess.

-So whatever system is proposed, one where tax credits are given so employees can have more choice about what plans to buy, or a Medicare-for-all system.
+So whatever system is proposed, one where tax credits are given so employees can have more choice about what plans to buy, or a first-in-the-world Medicaid+-for-all system.
 You have to first look at who stands to lose.
+At 18% of GDP, one man’s waste is another’s paycheck.
 The current system costs $260B in lost tax revenue.
-The Cadillac tax which economists love, will continue to get delayed.
+The Cadillac tax which economists should love, will continue to get delayed.
 The velvet handcuffs are on and are tightening.
 Nobody is going to vote themselves a cut.
 Either way, beware of price controls, calls for less skin in the game, and all the unintended consequences, especially those that may come with 70+ years of baggage.